jlegatheaux/RC2020-assignments/assignment-0/README.md

 ```
 $ echo > empty.config.txt
 ```
-Then you are ready to compile and run the simulator using the (emptu) configuration file as a given argument
+Then you are ready to compile and run the simulator using the (empty) configuration file as a given argument

 ```
-javac -d cnss-classes cnss/CNSS/src///*.java
+java -cp .:cnss-classes cnss.simulator.Simulator empty.config.txt
 ```
 Then you will see as output the following log ...

 ```
-Loading configuration : empty.config.txt Reading file empty.config.txt
+Loading configuration : empty.config.txt
+Reading file empty.config.txt

 simulation starts - first processing step with clock = 0